Freemasonry in Asia: Israel

-The Grand Lodge of the State of Israel was founded in 1953, it has 53 lodges with 2000 members and is recognised by the United Grand Lodge of England.
+The Grand Lodge of the State of Israel was founded in 1953, it has 53 active lodges with 1400 members and is recognised by the United Grand Lodge of England.

 Le Droit Humain also has an Israeli jurisdiction founded in 1989.

 Japan

 Freemasonry in Japan first began with the opening of trade with foreign countries occasioned by Commodore Perry's Black Ships in 1866.
 Prior to World War II, several Grand Lodges had subordinate Lodges there, including those of England, Ireland, and Scotland.
-Most went dark as the war loomed.
+Most went dark as the war loomed, but two lodges under the Grand Lodge of Scotland, Lodge Hiogo & Osaka No. 498 in Kobe and Lodge Star in the East No. 640 in Yokohama, and one Lodge under the United Grand Lodge of England, Rising Sun Lodge No. 1401 in Kobe, remain active.
 After World War II, the Grand Lodge of the Philippines charted new Lodges throughout the country.

 General MacArthur, commander of US forces occupying Japan, a mason himself, supported the creation of several Lodges.

 The Grand Lodge of Japan was founded in 1957, it has 18 lodges with 2500 members and is recognised by the United Grand Lodge of England.

 Le Droit Humain has a lodge in Tokyo, the lodge "Soleil Levant" founded in 2008 and working at the Ancient and Accepted Scottish Rite in French.